AdityaRastogi/cinema-liv/README.md

 # Cinema Liv

-CinemaLiv is an app that helps you select content as per your choice.
+CinemaLiv is an responsive app that helps you select content as per your choice.

 ![APP](/assets/images/app-logo.png)